DENTAL PRACTICE ACCREDITATION

 3.2.
 Enrolling with HDAA for the NSQHSS for Dental Practice Accreditation identifies a Dental Practice as a HDAA Client for Dental Practice Accreditation and entitles the Dental Practice to choose from two payment options.

 3.4.
-Fee’s for both the Flexible Fee and Pay As You Go options are based on the size of the Dental Practice, identified by the number of sites (physical clinic locations) to be included in the accreditation of the Dental Practice.
+Fees are based on the size of the Dental Practice, identified by the number of sites (physical clinic locations) to be included in the accreditation of the Dental Practice.

 3.5.
 The current schedule of fees is published by HDAA and administered in line with these Terms and Conditions.

 3.6.
-The first fee payment (in either fee plan) will become payable by the Dental Practice upon enrolment with HDAA for NSQHSS for Dental Practice Accreditation.
+The fee payment will become payable by the Dental Practice upon enrolment with HDAA for NSQHSS Dental Practice Accreditation.